Pet Emergency? Read no further and call us right away!

 Dr. Teyler earned her doctorate degree from CSU in 2004.
 After veterinary school she practiced outside Palm Springs, CA for 3 years before relocating to a practice in Park City, UT.
 In 2011, she took a job as the Resident Veterinarian at Broadview University, veterinary technician school, for the West Jordan, UT campus.
 Dr. Teyler joined Copper View in 2014 as a relief veterinarian and came on as a full time associate in 2015.

-When he isn’t working, Dr. Kershisnik loves spending time with his wife and 3 kids- 2 boys and a newborn girl.
+When he isn’t working, Dr. Kershisnik loves spending time with his wife and 3 kids- 2 boys and 1 girl.
 He also has 2 dogs- a whippet name Nigel and a chihuahua named Olive.
 In his spare time he loves to listen to music, play games with friends, and hang out with his kids.